readytensor/rt-tutorials-xai/README.md

 ## Introduction

-This repository demonstrates how to create an inference service for a Random Forest binary classifier model using FastAPI and uvicorn.

 This repository is part of a tutorial series on Ready Tensor, a web platform for AI developers and users.
 It is referenced in the tutorial called **Enhancing Model Interpretability with Shapley Values: An Explainable AI (XAI) Approach**.
 The purpose of the tutorial series is to help AI developers create adaptable algorithm implementations that avoid hard-coding your logic to a specific dataset.
 This makes it easier to re-use your algorithms with new datasets in the future without requiring any code change.

 ## Repository Contents